dobinator/work-day-scheduler/README.md

 SO THAT I can manage my time effectively.

 Application will have:
-    -the current date and time posted in the header -the blocks are set for standard business hours
+## The current date and time posted in the header
+## The blocks are set for standard business hours
-    - the time blocks are color coded to indicate whether it is in the past, present and future.
+## The time blocks are color coded to indicate whether it is in the past, present and future.
-    -When the user clicks on the timeblock, text can be entered and saved.
+## When the user clicks on the timeblock, text can be entered and saved.
-    -The text is saved to local storage to be accessed at a later date and will persist after a page refresh.
+## The text is saved to local storage to be accessed at a later date and will persist after a page refresh.